tlamadon/pytwoway/README.rst

 If you want to give it a try, you can start the example notebook here: |binder|.
 This starts a fully interactive notebook with a simple example that generates data and runs the estimators.

 The code is relatively efficient.
-Solving large sparse linear models relies on using `pyamg <https://github.com/pyamg/pyamg>`_.
+Solving large sparse linear models relies on `pyamg <https://github.com/pyamg/pyamg>`_.
 This is the code we used to estimate the different decompositions on the US data.

 The package provides a python interface as well as an intuitive command line interface.
 Installation is handled by `pip` or `conda` (TBD).
 The source of the package is available on github at `pytwoway <https://github.com/tlamadon/pytwoway>`_.
 The online documentation is hosted  `here <https://tlamadon.github.io/pytwoway/>`_.